OmarTrigui/Wallet_Monitor_Udacity/README.md

 # Technical description :
 - Material Design Progress Bar, Drawer
-- SwipeToRefresh ListView (ToRefresh the list of Payments)
+- SwipeToRefresh ListView (ToRefresh the list of Payments) -> CardView
 - using a Content Provider to store the payment's information
 - using a Loader to Import Data from the wallet's URI to the ListView (Data Binding)